Why Michael B. Jordan Doesn't Want to Meet NBA Legend and His Namesake Michael Jordan

 Michael B. Jordan is revealing all—and he looks good doing it!

-In the April issue of Men's Health, the actor is opening up on everything from sharing a name with the great Michael Jordan to his red-hot film career.
+In the May issue of Men's Health (on newsstands Apr.
+17), the actor is opening up on everything from sharing a name with the great Michael Jordan to his red-hot film career.

 Few stars are having a bigger moment right now than Jordan: The 31-year-old recently starred as Erik Killmonger in the massive hit Black Panther, is training for the sequel to his 2015 drama Creed and takes on acting and producing duties for the upcoming sci-fi classic Fahrenheit 451.